dober-man/f5-agility-labs-waf/docs/class6/module1/lab4.rst

             There you’ll see the policy titled ‘waf_juiceshop_secops_testing’ under the newly created ‘secops_testing’ partition:

+            ***Be sure and switch to the 'secops_testing' partition or you will not see the changes.
+They're not in the 'commom' partition.

                 .. image:: images/18-module1.png

             This declaration also created a VS on the BIG-IP called ‘juiceshop_secops_testing’ with the security policy ‘waf_juiceshop_secops_testing’ WAF policy applied.